Exporting from Australia

 Requirement for registration

-All premises (including fishing vessels) where goods prescribed in the legislation are prepared for export must be registered to undertake those operations by the department under the Export Control (Prescribed Goods—General) Order 2005.
+All premises (including fishing vessels) where goods prescribed in the legislation are prepared for export must be registered to undertake those operations by the department under the Export Control Act 2020.

 Preparation for export includes:

-- slaughter of animals and dressing of carcases
+- slaughter of animals and dressing of carcasses

 - capturing or taking fish